inlets/inlets.dev/blog/_posts/2021-07-07-inlets-fly-tutorial.md

 > A note on health-checks: I'm sure you can spot a difference between the service section of the control plane and the data plane, being a health check configuration.
 With those health checks, Fly verifies if the application is available and restart the instance when that is not the case.
 Because the data plane is not ready when the inlets server is started, we still need to connect the client, only the control plane has a health check.
 Feel free the add a health check to your data plane if that fits your needs.

-In the end, the complete `fly.toml` file will look like this and contains the basic configuration parts for running a inlets PRO exit service on the Fly platform.
+In the end, the complete `fly.toml` file will look like this and contains the basic configuration parts for running a inlets Pro exit service on the Fly platform.

 ```toml
 app = "white-star-8139"